News & Events

 The National Mining Hall of Fame and Museum (NMHFM) is pleased to announce five new members have been elected to the National Mining Hall of Fame.
 Selected by the National Mining Hall of Fame's Board of Governors from a pool of outstanding nominations, this year's inductees were chosen for groundbreaking work in biohydrometallurgy, economic geology, mine development, social responsibility and sustainability initiatives, as well as unparalleled skill in creating shareholder value.

 The 2020 Prazen Living Legend of Mining Award, named for renowned mining artist Gary Prazen, will be presented as well.
 This award recognizes an individual or organization for significant and sustained commitment to educating the public about the relationship of mining to our everyday lives through educational materials, innovative programming, and outreach.

-The 33rd Annual National Mining Hall of Fame Induction Banquet will be held October 24, 2020, in Denver, CO at the Marriott Denver South at Park Meadows.
+The 33rd Annual National Mining Hall of Fame Induction Celebration will be held October 24, 2020 at 7:00 pm on YouTube and Facebook.

 2020 National Mining Hall of Fame Inductees: